A chronology of key events

 2006 April - Floods as Danube bursts banks.

-2006 June-July - Left-wing opposition leader Robert Fico becomes prime minister in a coalition government with Vladimir Meciar's Movement for a Democratic Slovakia and a right-wing party.
+2006 June-July - Left-wing opposition leader Robert Fico becomes prime minister in a coalition government with Vladimir Meciar's Movement for a Democratic Slovakia and another right-wing party.

 2009 January - Slovakia adopts the euro.

 2009 July - Slovak parliament passes new language law allowing fines to be imposed for using a minority language in government buildings.
-Hungary condemns new law, saying it discriminates against Slovakia's Hungarian minority.
+Hungary condemns new law, saying it discriminates against the Hungarian minority.

 2010 May - Slovakia protests at Hungarian parliament's decision to allow ethnic Hungarians living abroad to apply for Hungarian citizenship.
 It retaliates by threatening to strip any Slovak who applies for dual nationality of their Slovak citizenship.

 2010 July - Iveta Radicova of the SDKU-DS party appointed prime minister at the head of a four-party centre-right government following parliamentary elections in June.

 2011 October - Parliament ratifies a eurozone bailout plan after the government agrees to hold an early general election in March 2012.

 2012 March - Leftist opposition party Smer, led by former prime minister Robert Fico, wins landslide victory in general election, taking over half of the seats in parliament.